Survivor Series (1993): Storylines

-The professional wrestling matches at Survivor Series featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWF.
-Storylines between the characters played out on WWF's primary television program, Monday Night Raw.

 Several feuds surrounded the opening match, which saw the team of Razor Ramon, Marty Jannetty, the 1–2–3 Kid and Mr. Perfect face the team of Irwin R. Schyster (I.R.S.), Diesel, Rick Martel, and Adam Bomb.
 Diesel made his WWF debut on June 6, 1993, as a bodyguard for Shawn Michaels in a match between Michaels and Jannetty.
 Diesel's interference in the match helped Michaels to defeat Jannetty and win the WWF Intercontinental Championship.
 Diesel was also at ringside to help Michaels when Michaels faced Mr. Perfect for the title belt at SummerSlam 1993.
 Diesel attacked Perfect on multiple occasions during the match and ultimately caused Perfect to lose the match via countout.
 In September 1993, Michaels was stripped of the Intercontinental Championship by WWF President Jack Tunney.
 A battle royal was scheduled to determine the top two contenders for the championship.
 Ramon and Martel were the last two wrestlers in the ring, and they faced each other in a title match on the September 27 episode of Monday Night Raw.
 Ramon won the match and was awarded the championship belt.
 Schyster had initiated a feud with Ramon in May 1993 after Ramon lost a match to The Kid (later the 1–2–3 Kid), who was competing as a jobber at the time.
 Schyster and his tag team partner Ted DiBiase made fun of Ramon for the loss and offered him a job as a servant.
 In response, Ramon teamed with the 1–2–3 Kid for a series of matches against Schyster and DiBiase, and he also distracted Schyster during a match and caused him to lose to jobber P.J.
 Walker.
 Adam Bomb was not involved in any feuds with his opponents at Survivor Series, but there was animosity between Bomb and his teammate Rick Martel.
 Bomb's manager, Harvey Wippleman, was at ringside to help Martel in a match against Ramon.
 Wippleman was standing in the way of the match, and Martel ran in to him.
 While Martel was distracted, Ramon pinned him to win the match.
 Martel then yelled at Wippleman and pushed him.
 Bomb came to the ring to defend his manager, and an argument ensued until Diesel and Schyster came to the ring to calm their teammates.